 • Fitting the description of a vehicle involved in a crime

-It is illegal for police to stop vehicles randomly or based on reasons unrelated to the law such as race.
+It is illegal for police to stop vehicles randomly or based on reasons unrelated to the law, such as race.
+But this defense strategy goes much deeper than simply questioning whether police had probable cause.
+For example, I examine multiple layers of the traffic stop's legitimacy for my clients.

-Police need probable cause in order to request a breath test from a driver.
+Police need probable cause to request a breath test from a driver.

 If you’re stopped for speeding, deny drinking alcohol and refuse to take a field sobriety test, the officer may request you take a breath test.
 However, by refusing a field sobriety test and denying you’ve been drinking, they have little to base that request on other than your driving behavior and attitude.